Mammography Quality Assurance

 The Notice of Failure shall remain posted until the facility is authorized to remove it by Radiation Control.

-Registrants who receive a Notice of Failure due to a severity level I violation, are required to notify the patients who had a mammography performed at the facility during the 30 days preceding the date of the inspection.
-The facility shall:
+Registrants who receive a Notice of Failure due to a severity level I violation, are required to notify the patients whos mammogram could have been affected by the violation.
+The registrant shall: